iclr-blogposts/2024/_posts/2024-05-07-rlhf-without-rl.md

 description: We discuss the RL part of RLHF and its recent displacement by direct preference optimization (DPO).
   With DPO, a language model can be aligned with human preferences without sampling from an LM, thereby significantly simplifying the training process.
-By now DPO has been implemented in many projects and seems to be here to stay.
+By now, DPO has been implemented in many projects and seems to be here to stay.
 date: 2024-05-07
 future: true
 htmlwidgets: true